Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Introduction

-In this study, we demonstrate a statistical test based on the time evolution of reactor neutrino flux for detecting anomalous fuel loading in an operating reactor with a partially loaded MOX core.
-This tests a similar scenario to the one presented in Ref.~\cite{Bernstein_2018}, but improves upon its unidirectional MOX shift limitations and takes advantage of the different time-dependences of neutrino output from different reactor cores.
-The viability of the methodology employed in this study is evaluated under both epistemic uncertainties which may arise from neutrino emission models as well as aleatory uncertainty arising from the finite counting times used by the detector.

-The inverse beta decay (IBD) process, $p+\bar \nu_e \to n + e^+$, is best suited for detecting neutrinos\footnote{Throughout this study, the words neutrino and antineutrino are used interchangeably, but both refer to the electron antineutrinos produced in $\beta^-$ decay.} from fission~\cite{von_Raesfeld_2022}.
-The resultant positron stops and annihilates with one of the surrounding electrons, producing a prompt signal whose energy relates to the incident neutrino energy.
-The neutron is then captured by, depending on detector design, hydrogen, gadolinium, or lithium-6, producing a delayed signal $\sim$10--200~\textmu s after the positron annihilation.
-The correlation of this delayed signal to the prompt signal provides increased discrimination against background events.
-The discrimination can be improved further through event localization in segmented detectors and by particle identification through pulse-shape discrimination.

-Methods for the collection and analysis of neutrino spectra from fission is an active area of research within the nonproliferation community.
-Notably, consistently observed discrepancies between the standard Huber-Mueller reactor flux models~\cite{huber2011determination, mueller2011improved} and observed neutrino spectra, often referred to as the ``reactor antineutrino anomaly,'' suggest that these neutrino emission models may be incomplete~\cite{hayes2016reactor} with multiple possible theoretical explanations.
-In light of this observation, more accurate models have been developed~\cite{Estienne_2019, Hayen_2019, Kopeikin_2021}, but failed to correct for all aspects of the anomaly until a recent analysis that gives hope for a resolution to the reactor anomaly~\cite{neutrino2022}.

-The idea of using neutrinos to monitor reactors is not new; in 1986, a neutrino laboratory was set up at the Rovno nuclear power plant in Kurchatov, Russia, and changes in neutrino fluxes were observed over burnup---a reduction of 5\% -- 7\%---which could be directly attributed to changes in the fuel composition~\cite{klimov1994neutrino}.
-A case study~\cite{christensen2015antineutrino} suggested that antineutrino reactor monitoring with multiple detectors could have provided the IAEA the means to detect the illicit diversion of plutonium from a 5-MWe (mega-Watt electric) North Korean experimental reactor at Yongbyon in 1994.
+The idea of using neutrinos to monitor reactors is not new; in 1986, a neutrino laboratory was set up at the Rovno nuclear power plant in Kurchatov, Russia, and the reduction of 5\%--7\% in neutrino flux over burnup could be directly attributed to changes in the fuel composition~\cite{klimov1994neutrino}.
+A case study~\cite{christensen2015antineutrino} suggested that antineutrino reactor monitoring with multiple detectors could have provided the IAEA the means to detect the illicit diversion of plutonium from a 5-MWe (mega-Watt electric) experimental reactor at Yongbyon, North Korea in 1994.